axlln/es-quick-start/readme.md

 es-builder login
 ```

-If the CLI can open your default browser, it will open Entity Services page for login or sign-up.
+If the CLI can open your default browser, it will open Entity.Services page for login or sign-up.

 After successful login, start the build process with command: